 Once you’ve decided on your preferred modality, list down prospective practitioners and seek out their credentials.
 At the moment, mental health services are not regulated in Singapore.
 Hence, it may be difficult to identify legitimate and qualified mental health practitioners.

 Nonetheless, here are some guidelines to make your task easier:

 - Counsellors should be clinical members of the Singapore Association for Counselling (SAC).
 This ensures that they have completed a SAC Recognised Programme and have fulfilled at least 600 hours of face-to-face counselling.

 - Psychologists should be registered in the Singapore Register of Psychologists.
 A registered psychologist would have at least a Masters’ degree in applied psychology and completed stringent practicum requirements.

-- Art therapists must have at least a Masters’ qualification in Art Therapy.
-The art therapist should also be a registered member of an art therapy professional body.
+- Art Psychotherapists must have at least a Masters’ qualification in Art Therapy.
+The art psychotherapist should also be a registered member of an art therapy professional body.
 Such bodies include ANZACATA, BAAT, AATA and ATAS.

 Our art therapists at Solace have a MA in Art Therapy from LASALLE College of the Arts and have completed at least 800 hours of supervised clinical hours.
 They are also registered with either ANZACATA or ATAS.

 Mental health practitioners tackle a variety of issues, from anxiety and depression to schizophrenia and eating disorders.
 Each of these requires different approaches.
 As such, you should ensure that the therapist you are considering has experience with your specific concerns.
 For example, the Singapore General Hospital Eating Disorders Programme is structured to help people with eating disorders.